 To create an SVF target in the Vivado Hardware Manager, open the Vivado Hardware Manager by either launching Vivado or Vivado Lab Edition.
-You can create an SVF Target by selecting Tools > Create SVF Target.
-This automatically opens a server on the local host, and also opens the Create SVF Target dialog as box shown in Figure 8-2.
+You can create an SVF Target by selecting Tools → Create SVF Target.
+This automatically opens a server on the local host, and also opens the Create SVF Target dialog as box shown in the following figure.